i05nagai/memorandum/language/english_speaking.md

     * animal
         * a black/grizzly/polar bear
     * carry
+        * to carry or bring sth
+        * Fans bearing banners ringed the stadium
     * support
         * to hold or support something
+        * the bridge has to be strengthened to bear heavier loads
     * accept
         * to accept, tolerate, or endure something, esp. something unpleasant
+            * Since you will bear most of the responsibility, you should get the rewards.
         * the strain must have been enormous but she bore it well
         * he couldn't bear to see the dog in pain
         * not bear thinking about